01

 FOR CREATING A WINNING CULTURE

-Research has shown that forward-looking curious companies are more innovative and competitive vs. their peers.
-In this keynote we explore how c-suites can influence their organizations by embracing the power of curiosity.
+Summary: Research has shown that forward-looking curious companies are more innovative and competitive vs. their peers.
+In this keynote we explore how c-suites can influence their organisations by embracing the power of curiosity.

 The same happens with start-ups.
 Early start-ups have a high predisposition to exploration, only to see that this mindset deteriorates once the company expands.
 The company starts to focus on efficiency, it conforms to rigid standards, and thus finds it harder to learn from mistakes.